CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab4_Create_a_purchase_order.md

 1. Select **OK**.

 1. The order header has now been created.
 When you work with purchase order lines, only a summary of the header information is shown.
-If you need to view the rest of the information, select **Header**.
+If you need to view the rest of the information, select **Lines**.

     ![Screen image displaying the location of the Header menu](./media/lp1-m3-purchase-order-header-option.png)